Igor-Vladyka/leaflet.browser.print/README.md

 | pagesSelector | String | "[leaflet-browser-print-pages]" | Pages selector for printed map, will select and dynamically inject additional pages content on printed maps. |
 | manualMode | Boolean | false | Adds a <button id='leaflet-browser-print--manualMode-button'> for debugging purpose, also can be used to print map with external button. |

-Here's an example of passing through some options.
+Here's an example of passing through some options:
 ``` js
 var customActionToPrint = function(context) {
 	return function() {
 		window.alert("We are printing the MAP.
 Let's do Custom print here!");